jonthornton/MTAPI/README.md

 # MTA Realtime API JSON Proxy

 MTAPI is a small HTTP server that converts the [MTA's realtime subway feed](http://datamine.mta.info/feed-documentation) from [Protocol Buffers/GTFS](https://developers.google.com/transit/gtfs/) to JSON.
-The app also adds caching and makes it possible to retreive information by location and train line.
+The app also adds caching and makes it possible to retrieve information by location and train line.

 ## Active Development